DhanushkumarB13/JKFLIPFLOP-USING-IF-ELSE/README.md

 # RESULTS

-Thus JK flipflop using verilog was implemented and validated their functionality using their function tableS
+Thus JK flipflop using verilog was implemented and validated their functionality using their function tables